-The Long Beach Animal Hospital is open 7 days per week until midnight.
+The Long Beach Animal Hospital is open 7 days per week until 10 PM.
 We are available to provide emergency care for your pet any time one of our doctors is present.
 Always call us first, because this will allow us to be better prepared for your arrival and to give you suggestions on what do do at home before leaving.

 After midnight we have a recording on our phone at 562-434-9966 to tell you where to take your pet if you have an emergency.